PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:28:48
+Last updated: 2024-04-02 11:30:51
-Random Quote: Happiness cannot be travelled to, owned, earned, worn or consumed.
-Happiness is the spiritual experience of living every minute with love, grace and gratitude. - Denis Waitley
+Random Quote: The philosophy of the school room in one generation will be the philosophy of government in the next. - Abraham Lincoln